QCDIS/NaaVRE-website/Readiness-level-framework.md

 The usability study should consider at least the following criteria:
 - Security
   -[ ] Personal tokens are not tracked by version control.
-- Licensing
-  -[ ] The virtual lab has a license.
 - Versioning
   -[ ] Versions of used software and libraries are pinned.
-- Metadata
-  -[ ] The metadata of the virtual lab is published.
 - Codebase
   -[ ] The code executes without errors: The code can be executed without errors.
 Currently, you can verify this by manually executing all cells in the notebook on a machine on which the code was not developed (to ensure no references are made to local resources).